Workshops and Certification Trainings

 Free & Thrift Stores

-Foster the sharing economy on your campus by establishing a permanent space for reuse.
+Foster the reuse economy on your campus by establishing a permanent space for exchanging used materials.
 We will first help you to decide whether a free store or thrift store would better suit the demographics of your campus.
 Then we jump into all of the logistical components, including: finding a permanent space, layout of your store, financing and budgeting for a reuse space, roles and responsibilities of staff and volunteers, and advertizing your store to the campus community.

 Our current rate of plastic production and disposal could result in more plastic than fish by volume in the world’s oceans by 2050!
 These sessions will walk you through how to conduct an audit of all of the single-use disposable plastics present on your campus and create an action plan to incentivize reusables and eliminate plastic bags, bottles, microbeads and more!